The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 \end{proof}

-\begin{lemma} Let $G$ be a solvable minimax group.
+\begin{lemma} Let $G$ be a solvable group of finite rank such that $\tau(G)$ is a \v{C}ernikov group.
 Suppose that $M$ and $N$ are normal subgroups of $G$ such that $M < N$ and $N$ is Noetherian as a $G$-operator group.
 If $N$ is in $\mathfrak{X}_{\pi}$, then so is $M$. \end{lemma}

 \begin{proof}